-On June 7, 2021, Berkeley announced three gifts of $25 million each that will reinforce Berkeley’s position as a leader in computing and data science research and education, and help create a visionary new home for the Division of Computing, Data Science, and Society (CDSS).
-Notably, two of the gifts are from current Berkeley faculty: professors Scott Shenker and Ion Stoica of the Division of Computing, Data Science, and Society, and the College of Engineering.
+On June 7, 2021, Berkeley announced three gifts of $25 million each that will reinforce Berkeley’s position as a leader in computing and data science research and education, and help create a visionary new home for the College of Computing, Data Science, and Society (CDSS).
+Notably, two of the gifts are from current Berkeley faculty: professors Scott Shenker and Ion Stoica of CDSS and the College of Engineering.

-“We are deeply grateful for these three gifts.” said Jennifer Chayes, associate provost of the Division of Computing, Data Science, and Society.
+“We are deeply grateful for these three gifts.” said Jennifer Chayes, associate provost of the college.
 “I cannot imagine a stronger endorsement of CDSS and of Berkeley than the unprecedented generosity of our two current faculty, Scott and Ion.”

 Shenker’s portion provides $25 million for the Gateway, a planned nexus for collaborative, integrated data science and computing education and research to solve societal problems.
 Stoica’s gift of $25 million will support construction of the Gateway and two new full-time faculty positions in computer science.
 The third $25 million gift, from an anonymous donor, will also help facilitate development of the Gateway.